jonmadison/zero-to-api-talk/0toApi.md

 ^ [SLIDE] Unfortunately I don't have time to walk through the configuration of PassportJS in your app; There's enough info for it's own talk.

-^ There are a whole host of security considerations you should be familiar with, depending on the fidelity of what you're building.
+^[SAY] There are a whole host of security considerations you should be familiar with, depending on the fidelity of what you're building.

 ---
 ![right fill](./images/yes2.gif)